Optimal Character Counts for SEO: Titles, Meta Descriptions & Body Text

 Conclusion

 SEO character counts are guardrails, not goals.
 Keep titles under 60 characters, meta descriptions under 155, and body content as long as it needs to be to fully address the topic.
+Factor in Google's title rewrite algorithm, structured data consistency, and Core Web Vitals impact when optimizing your content length.
 Use Character Counter to verify your counts before publishing and ensure nothing gets truncated in search results.